ECO-chain/ecochain/README.md

 **Blackckoin:**
 Bitcoin and Ethereum are based on Proof of Work (PoW).
 Blackckoin provides the Proof of Stake (PoS) consensus algorithm.
 Blackckoin is a descendant of peercoin, but removed the coinage factor completely to make the algorithm safer.

 Additionally, Account Abstract Layer (AAL) allows integration of EVM with Bitcoin blockchains.
-Another notable feature is the addition of Decentralized Governance Protocol (DGP) which enables changes of parameters and rules "on the fly".
-If the change is approved by stakeholders' voting with high approval rate, then they can take place without a need of a fork.

 ## ECOchain's goals
 - To be trusted by people and businesses, real decentralization is needed.
 Bitcoin's codebase and consensus protocol guarantees this.